-- Cut Ciabatta baguette into slices and smaller pieces and arrange in baking dish.
+- Cut the Ciabatta baguette into slices and smaller pieces and arrange it in a baking dish.
 I used clean cooking scissors to vertically cut my slices in half.
-I loved the shape of the bread and didn't want to lose the beauty of it by cutting it into unnoticeable smithereens.
+I loved the shape of the bread and didn't want to lose its beauty of it by cutting it into unnoticeable smithereens.

-- In mixing bowl, combine ingredients well.
-Pour mixture over arranged bread in pan.
-Use spatula or spoonula to coax out your cinnamon if it has settled.
-Flatten and rearrange pieces of bread where necessary to keep your display looking even and attractive.
+- In a mixing bowl, combine ingredients well.
+Pour mixture over arranged bread in the pan.
+Use a spatula or spoonula to coax out your cinnamon if it has settled.
+Flatten and rearrange pieces of bread when necessary to keep your display looking even and attractive.
 This will also ensure even baking.

 - Enjoy!
 Serve warm or cold.
 I love it with whipped cream or vanilla ice cream.

 Don't worry if it looks like your dessert isn't "doing anything" for the first 30-40 minutes.
 It might seem like it's just sitting there—a bunch of bread in liquid.
 About half-way through, you'll notice your dessert expand, start to boil, and really begin to evolve into more than just bread and liquid.

 This is a great desert that will save you time and money but no one will know it!
 You can make it in advance and it keeps wonderfully.
 All of the ingredients are items I usually have on hand, and the discounted day-old bread never breaks the bank.
 You can dress this up with toppings or sides like whipped cream, ice cream, or fresh fruit.
 This ciabatta bread pudding is super affordable to make, super easy to pull off, and super duper yummy.
 Enjoy!